-Figure 1: Plot of Resource Cost (RC) values for observing programs from Chandra Cycles 14-22, calculated using RC formulation for Cycle 23.
+Figure 1: Plot of Resource Cost (RC) values for observing programs from Chandra Cycles 14-24 calculated using RC formulation for Cycle 25.
 Circles correspond to observations without constraints, for which RC values are dominated by the ecliptic latitude (X-axis) and exposure time (color bar at right).
 Crosses correspond to targets with observing constraints, for which the nature and difficulty of the constraint is compounded with the values associated with the sky position and exposure time.
 The plot is truncated at RC values of 900, but larger values can result for highly-constrained, long observations.

-4.4 Science Constraints: UPDATED Cycle 22
+4.4 Science Constraints

 Proposers may place constraints (e.g., monitoring, coordination with observations at other wavelengths, uninterrupted observing periods, roll angle, etc.) on the proposed observations.
 A constraint should be applied if it is necessary to achieve core science goals.
 Constraints are discussed in Chapter 3 of the POG.
-Prior to Cycle 22, constraints were classified into "easy", "average" and "difficult" categories.
-These categories will no longer be used.
+Prior to Cycle 22, constraints were classified into "easy," "average," and "difficult" categories.
+These categories are no longer used.
 Instead the difficulty of a requested constraint will be accounted for within the RC (see Section 4.3).
 Constraints will increase the RC of a proposed observation.
-Table 5 shows allowed constraints and the parameters that are used to determine the constraint cost.
+Table 6 shows allowed constraints and the parameters that are used to determine the constraint cost.